Mathiasme/bitmex_futures/README.md

 NbreDeJoursMacro being the the period on which you want the script to run in days from the "DateDepart".

 You'll need prices data from the past years in a database.
 They are available from the csv in the repo.

+You can contact me on Twitter @mathiasdlb if you need help with the script :)